-Mach nine / Equipment / Process : В uilding: Date: Haza rdous Energy Control Procedure Being Used (LO/ ΓΟ): Auth orized Employees Performing LO/TO: (List Below) 1 4 2 5 0 Affec cted Employees: (List Below) 1 3 2 4 Revi ew of procedural Responsibilities: Please check co orrespond CHECK THE FOLLOWING IN SEQUENCE YES NO N/A Notes/Comments/Corrective Action 1. • (lockout/tagout) procedure for this machine or 2 equipment available and/or posted?
-Is the hazardous energy control procedure being 2. followed?
-3. Is the authorized employee aware of his/her responsibilities on the hazardous energy control 1 procedures being inspected?
-If a tag is used where machine/equipment is not 4. capable of being locked out, is the tagout device attached at the same location the lockout device would have been attached?
+Mach nine / Equipment / Process: В uilding: Date: Haza rdous Energy Control Procedure Being Used (LO/ ΤΟ): Auth orized Employees Performing LO/TO: (List Below) 1 4 2.
+0 Апес eted Employees: (List Below) 1 3 2 4 Revi ew of procedural Responsibilities: Please check co orrespon ding Yes (Y), No (N and/or Not Applicable (NA) boxes.
+Add notes CHECK THE FOLLOWING IN SEQUENCE YES NO N/A NOTES/COMMENTS/CORRECTIVE ACTION 1.
+Is there a specific hazardous energy control (lockout/tagout) procedure for this machine or equipment available and/or posted?
+2. Is the hazardous energy control procedure being followed?
+3. Is the authorized employee aware of his/her responsibilities on the hazardous energy control procedures being inspected?
+4. If a tag is used where machine/equipment is not capable of being locked out, is the tagout device attached at the same location the lockout device would have been attached?
 5. Are the approved lockout/tagout devices provided to authorized employees?
-6. Is lockout/tagout performed only by authorized 7. employees?
-Do authorized employees only use their own 1. locks?
+6. Is lockout/tagout performed only by authorized employees?
+7. Do authorized employees only use their own locks?
 8. Are affected employees notified before application and removal of lockout/tagout devices?
-9. Are requirements followed when group lockout is 10 required?
-Is energy isolation verified?
-During shift or personnel change, are 11. requirements to ensure continuity of lockout/tagout protection being met?
-12. Are all authorized employees trained?
+9. Are requirements followed when group lockout is required?
+10. Is energy isolation verified?
+During shift or personnel change, are requirements to ensure continuity of lockout/tagout protection being met?
+Are all authorized employees trained?